joansalasoler/vpype-gscrib/docs/dev-guide.md

 This is the fun part! `GRenderer` delegates specific machine operations to specialized components in order to generate a G-code program.
-This modular approach allows different strategies to be swapped without modifying the renderer’s core logic.
-Each type of component has multiple implementations, giving users flexibility in configuring their machine’s behavior.
+This modular approach allows different strategies to be swapped without modifying the renderer's core logic.
+Each type of component has multiple implementations, giving users flexibility in configuring their machine's behavior.

 Currently, the system supports the following component types: